Takeover (2026 film): Production

 In August 2022, it was announced that Quavo and Zane were cast in the film.
 In September 2022, it was announced that Serayah joined the cast of the film.
 Later that same month, it was announced that Garrett and Sensmeier were added to the cast.

 Filming began in September 2022 and occurred in Atlanta.

+Post-production on the film was handled by Trioscope and CheckpointVFX.

+In April 2025, sales agency 13 Films acquired the film and was screened at the 2025 Cannes Film Festival.

+Release

+Takeover is scheduled to be released in the United States in 2026.